 09Brush and Floss Regularly

-Regular trips to the dentist will cut down on your dental costs, but if you really want to save money, you need to stay on top of the day-to-day care of your teeth too.
-Brush at least twice a day, floss, switch out your toothbrush as often as you're supposed to, and cut down on sugary foods and drinks.
+Regular trips to the dentist will cut down on your dental costs, but if you really want to save money, you need to stay on top of the day-to-day care of your teeth, too.
+Brush at least twice a day; floss; switch out your toothbrush as often as you're supposed to; and cut down on sugary foods and drinks.
 All of those good habits will add up to less time in your dentist's chair, and will save you a ton of cash.
 Use your hard-earned money to take your family on a dream vacation, instead of paying for your dentist to take his dream vacation.

 8 Ways to Save Money on Dental Care